tiltedphoques/TiltedEvolution/README.md

 # TODO
 * Currently, BehaviorVar.cpp works, but it's blobby; when I get some time I'll simplify it.
 * Build up a fomod for a proper mod installer again, put a proper precompiled release up, and document the simplified behaviorvar support.
+* Well, that last one is actually staring to exist.

 # Tilted Online